ivangeevo/vegehenna/## Changelog.md

 ## 0.5(dev)
 + Changed the recipe for wheat seeds from wheat to use the new ExtendedShapelessRecipe from BTWR:SL 0.60–0.61
-+ Changed brown and red mushrooms to grow exactly like they do in BTW.
-This means that brown mushrooms now will grow only in the overworld and in total darkness or if placed on mycelium.
-Red mushrooms have been changed to not be able to grow in The End, but besides that, they work pretty much the same way as in vanilla.
-Also when growing on mycelium they have a chance to sprout into big mushrooms.
++ Changed brown and red mushrooms to grow exactly like they do in BTW:
+<p> 1.
+Brown mushrooms now will grow only in the overworld.
+<p> 2.
+Brown mushrooms need to be either in total darkness or placed on mycelium to spread.
+<p> 2.
+Red mushrooms have been changed to not be able to grow in The End.
+<p> 3.
+When growing on Mycelium they have a chance to sprout into big mushrooms.

 + Fixed a bug with falling particles being able to spawn from falling gourd blocks
 + Updated the mod to Fabric API 0.116.6, Fabric Loader 0.17.3 & BTWR: Shared Library 0.62